Battery life on the Apple Watch has always been a bit of a pain point.

-In flatter terms, you could also zap the entire battery with a two-hour Bluetooth connected call, a one-hour LTE call or seven hours of streaming a playlist over LTE.
+In flatter terms, you could also zap the entire battery with two hours of a Bluetooth-connected call, a one-hour LTE call or seven hours of streaming a playlist over LTE.

 How long does the Apple Watch take to charge?

 This depends on which Apple Watch you own, and which cable you're using.

 In our experience with the Series 7 and Series 8, it takes around 70-90 minutes to reach a 0-100% charge with the Magnetic Fast-Charge USB-C cable.
 This may vary, obviously, if you're using a third-party charger or Apple's standard charger.

 For the Series SE, that slows down to 2 hours or more to get a full charge.
 We're still testing the SE (2nd Gen) to see whether it's any quicker.

 How to check battery life on Apple Watch